shun-li-casia/robotics_sdk_tda4vm/docs/radar_driver_node.md

     The .bin file can be found at `<MMWAVE_SDK_INSTALL_DIR>/packages/ti/demo/xwr68xx/mmw/xwr68xx_mmw_demo.bin`

-10. Follow the [EVM Operational Modes Setup Guide](https://dev.ti.com/tirex/explore/node?node=AMLjV2I4hAEEwpYRfP2okA__VLyFKFf__LATEST) to confirgure the device for `functional` mode.
+10. Follow the [EVM Operational Modes Setup Guide](https://dev.ti.com/tirex/explore/node?node=AMLjV2I4hAEEwpYRfP2okA__VLyFKFf__LATEST) to configure the device for `functional` mode.
 Once configured for functional mode, power cycle the device by toggling the NRST switch or unplugging then reconnecting the micro usb cable.

 ### Select Chirp Configuration